swetavooda/pgvector-remote/README.md

 # pgvector-remote

 pgvector-remote is a PostgreSQL extension developed by the Georgia Tech Database Labs.
-It builds upon the functionality provided by pgvector, introducing seamless integration with dedicated vector stores like Pinecone, with plans to support other vendors in the future.
+It builds upon the functionality provided by pgvector, introducing seamless integration with dedicated remote vector stores like Pinecone, with plans to support other vendors in the future.

-This extension simplifies the process of storing and retrieving vectors in vector stores while leveraging the power and familiarity of PostgreSQL.
+This extension simplifies the process of storing and retrieving vectors while leveraging the power and familiarity of PostgreSQL, along with the rich functionality and performance of serverless vector stores.

 Supports:
 - exact and approximate nearest neighbor search
-- Metadata filtering with vector similarity search
+- metadata filtering with vector similarity search
-- L2 distance, inner product, and cosine distance
+- L2 distance, inner product, and cosine distance metrics
-- vectors are buffered and batch-inserted into remote stores per user-defined sizes
+- buffering and batch-insertion of vectors into remote stores per user-defined sizes
-- Seamless data integration and synchronization between pgvector and Pinecone
+- seamless data integration and synchronization between pgvector and Pinecone

 ## Installation